Smartmelon/BandSpace/pages/en/using-mapping.md

 ## **Enter basic information about the song**
 Now you can import the audio file you prepared earlier into the beatmap.
 Click the "Import Song" button, find the audio file in the pop-up window, and click "Open".
 Again, only OGG files are currently supported, all other formats will not be displayed in the window.
 Then you also need to add a cover image to the file.
 We recommend using the album cover of the song, only PNG format is supported currently, and we recommend the image to be at least 100x100 resolution for the best in-game visual effects.
 The step to importing the cover is the same as importing your audio file.
 Finally, choose the game scene for your beatmap, which determines the time-space where you will be performing the song.
-We have selected the "Desert" scene for you by default, which can be modified by clicking the button "Generate Light".
+We have selected a scene for you by default, which can be changed by clicking the dop-down box.
-As for the "Generate Light" function at the bottom, you don't need to worry finishing it by now, we recommend doing it after the beatmap design is completed.
-Click the "Edit" button on the left side of the editor and start designing your beatmap.

 ## **Set song time**
 ### Find the BPM of the Song